Madeline in London

 There is so much fun detail packed into this book that captures London's vibe and culture perfectly.
 It's a great primer for children getting ready to explore the city for the first time.
 Along with vibrant pictures of each site, the book provides interesting facts and anecdotes about each one.
 Readers are encouraged to look carefully at each picture where they will discover hidden surprises, like a bear in a taxi and Sherlock Holmes riding a bus!
 There are lots of fun activities and new things to discover every time this book is opened.

-If you are planning a trip to London with your children, grab this activity books to take along during your travels.
+If you are planning a trip with your children, grab this activity books to take along during your travels.
 In contains more than 70 pages of word searches, mazes, and puzzles to solve.
 Kids will learn interesting facts about the city while working their way through this fun book.
 There are pictures to color and even some blank pages for children to draw their own favorite sites from their visit to London.

 If you can't go see Buckingham Palace in person, this photographic book is the next best thing.
 Beautiful, detailed pictures of the palace are paired with easy-to-understand text, providing readers with a fantastic introduction to this incredible palace.
 Children will learn about the history, the artwork that covers the walls, and about all the people who live there.
 Sidebars on every page contain more details around the photos for kids who are interested in learning even more.

-Chapter Books About London for Tweens and Teens
+Novels About London for Tweens

 Tween readers will enjoy these novels that all take place in London.
 There are tales of mystery and romance that are fitting for this European city that has no shortage of spectacular views.
 Some of these books are more action-packed with mysteries that require lots of clues to be gathered around town.
 And for readers who like to laugh, some of these stories are filled with humor, antics and mishaps.
 The best part of all, all of these chapter books for tweens about London incorporate valuable history and culture throughout.